-T1CK2~T1CK0: Select TM1 Counter clock
+T1CK2~T1CK0: select TM1 counter clock

-000: f{SYS}/4 001: f{SYS} 010: f_H/16 011: f_H/64 100: f{TBC} 101: Undefined 110: TCK1 rising edge clock 111: TCK1 falling edge clock These three bits are used to select the clock source for the TM.
-Selecting the Reserved clock input will effectively disable the internal counter.
+000: f{SYS}/4 001: f{SYS} 010: f_H/16 011: f_H/64 100: f{TBC} 101: f_H/8 110: TCK1 rising edge clock 111: TCK1 falling edge clock These three bits are used to select the clock source for the TM.
 The external pin clock source can be chosen to be active on the rising or falling edge.
 The clock source f{SYS} is the system clock, while f_H and f{TBC} are other internal clocks, the details of which can be found in the oscillator section.

-T10N: TM1 Counter On/Off Control

-0: Off 1: On

-This bit controls the overall on/off function of the TM.
+Bit 3 T10N: TM1 counter On/Off control 0: Off 1: On This bit controls the overall on/off function of the TM.
 Setting the bit high enables the counter to run, clearing the bit disables the TM.
 Clearing this bit to zero will stop the counter from counting and turn off the TM which will reduce its power consumption.
 When the bit changes state from low to high the internal counter value will be reset to zero, however when the bit changes from high to low, the internal counter will retain its residual value until the bit returns high again.
 If the TM is in the Compare Match Output Mode then the TM output pin will be reset to its initial condition, as specified by the T1OC bit, when the T1ON bit changes from low to high.